64kramsystem/UASM-linux/README.md

 ## Fork Details

-This project is based on the upstream version 2.50, which is the last before the dependency `direct.h` was added.
+This project is based on the upstream version 2.51; compilation has been tested on Clang 12.

-Testing (compilation) has been performed on Clang 12; the changes required for the compilation (the upstream version used Clang 3.8) are included in the master HEAD commit.
+The changes applied to the upstream project can be found in the [fork PRs](/../../pulls?q=is%3Apr+is%3Aclosed); each released version is tagged as `v<version>-linux`.